Totally Nonnegative Tropical Flags and the Totally Nonnegative Flag Dressian: The Flag Variety

 \item The \textbf{totally positive tropical complete flag variety} is $\textnormal{TrFl}_n^{>0}=\trop^{> 0}(I_{IP;n})$. \end{itemize}

 \end{definition}

 One can think of $\textnormal{FlDr}_n$ and $\textnormal{TrFl}_n$ as parameterizing abstract flags of tropical linear spaces and realizable flags of tropical linear spaces, respectively \cite{BEZ}.
 Expanding on this, one can think of $\textnormal{FlDr}_n^{\geq 0}$ and $\textnormal{TrFl}_n^{\geq0}$ as parameterizing abstract flags of positive tropical linear spaces and positively realizable flags of tropical linear spaces, respectively.
-We note that for a realizable tropical flag to be ``positively realizable", it is not enough for it to be a flag consisting of positive tropical linear spaces.
-Rather, there must be some positivity conditions satisfied between the constituent linear spaces, as captured by the incidence relations.
-This is analogous to the fact that not all flags of positroids are synthetic or realizable flag positroids.